argoproj/argo-events/api/event-source.md

 <td>

+<em>(Optional)</em>

 <p>

-ProjectID is the unique identifier for your project on GCP
+ProjectID is GCP project ID for the subscription.
+Required if you run Argo Events outside of GKE/GCE. (otherwise, the default value is its project)

 </p>